Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

-Our findings are in line with \citet{puskas25_SFR}, who found a moderate sSFR enhancement in mergers (by $\sim10 \%$) in JADES for galaxies with similar M$_\ast$ and redshifts as this study, and using the smallest separation ($\leq 20$ kpc) to identify close photometric pairs.
-We find a slightly higher enhancement than in their study, which might be due to our selection identifying more advanced merger phases where the two galaxies are more strongly interacting.
-In contrast, the non detection of a significant, merger-driven sSFR enhancement in \citet{duan25} and \citet{dalmasso24} might depend on a variety of factors, including sample selection.
+Our findings are in line with \citet{puskas25_SFR}, who found a moderate sSFR enhancement in mergers (by $\sim10 \%$) in the JADES survey for galaxies with similar stellar masses and redshifts as this study, and using the smallest separation ($\leq 20$ kpc) to identify close photometric pairs.
+We find a slightly higher enhancement than in their study, which might be due to our selection method identifying more advanced merger phases where the two galaxies are more strongly interacting.
+We are also in agreement with \citet{duan25}, who find a SFR enhancement of a factor of $\sim 1.8$ for close pairs at the smallest projected separation ($\leq 20$ kpc) between redshift $4.5$ and $8.5$, while no significant enhancement is detected at larger separations.
+Finally, the non detection of a significant SFR enhancement in mergers in \citet{dalmasso24} might be due in part to their larger uncertainties (because of poorer statistics), and in part to the possible low-redshift contaminants discussed in Section \ref{sec:comparison_other_studies}, which might affect the estimation of physical parameters from SED fitting.
 However, we note that our small effect would still be consistent with their $3\sigma$ limits.

-Finally, works at lower redshifts have investigated the merger induced SFR enhancement mainly in massive galaxies (M$_\ast > 10^9$ M$_\odot$).
-For example, the most recent study from \citet{shah22} is representative of a more massive galaxy population (above $10^{10}$ M$_\odot$) at $z=0.5$-$3$.
-While they find a significant SFR enhancement in mergers at $z<1.6$ by a factor of $\sim 2.5$, this effect almost vanishes in their higher redshift bin ($1.6<z<3$), where they measure weaker enhancements of $1.23$ and $1.06$, respectively, for their merger sample and blended interactions sample, which are those more directly comparable to our selection.
-This suggests that in the early Universe the merger induced SFR enhancement is lower than at lower redshifts, at least for galaxies with masses $>10^9$ M$_\odot$ for which we can do this comparison.